evidence-dev/template/README.md

       1. `name`, arbitrary, currently unused
       2. `type`, database name (e.g. `postgres` or `bigquery`)
       3. `options`, see the reference for your database for the options needed
+         1. Note that you should use [environment variables](#envenvironment-variables) for configuration that is secret (e.g. passwords), otherwise you risk checking your secrets into version control.
 4. If using a SQL Connector, create some `.sql` files
    1. Each of these files will create a table in the client database, which will be named after the file (e.g. `test.sql` becomes the `test` table)
 5. Repeat steps 2-4 for all the databases you would like